shenshinoman/ReignOfWinter/Book 1/Statblocks/README.md

 ### Talking Stag
 - Loosely based on riding horse.

+### Talking Stag Shen Edition
+- Built as a Yzobu with less strength but more dexterity, and the damage and defenses modified as such.

 ### 'Ten Penny' Tacey
 - Basic rogue-npc build with a half-orc ability.